 It is not sufficient that an agency simply believes the threat exists.
 It must believe that the use or disclosure of personal information is necessary to lessen or prevent that threat.
 The following questions will assist agencies in making that determination:

-- Is the personal information being used or disclosed relevant to managing the threat?
+- Is the personal information being used or disclosed to manage the threat?

-- When disclosed, is the recipient in a position to act on the information to lessen or prevent the harm from eventuating?
+- When disclosed, is the recipient in a position to act on the information to lessen or prevent the harm?

 An agency should consider whether there are alternative reasonable ways to reduce the threat (for example, by seeking consent to the use or disclosure) – this helps in working out whether the disclosure is necessary.

-Agencies considering using or disclosing personal information to reduce threats to public health or public safety may find it useful to discuss the threat in general terms (and whether the proposed use or disclosure is likely to reduce the threat) with a relevant authority dealing with public health or safety, for example a health agency or the Environmental Protection Agency.
+Agencies considering using or disclosing personal information to reduce threats to public health or public safety may find it useful to discuss the threat in general terms (and whether the proposed use or disclosure is likely to reduce the threat) with a relevant authority dealing with public health or safety, for example a health agency or the agency responsible for environmental health.

 Prevent or lessen

-If the attempt to prevent or lessen the threat is unsuccessful it will not invalidate a disclosure under this IPP, as long as the belief that using or disclosing the personal information would do so was reasonable.
+If the attempt to prevent or lessen the threat is unsuccessful it will not invalidate a disclosure these privacy principles, as long as the belief that using or disclosing the personal information would do so was reasonable.